Last Updated on

 The ‘best’ mutual funds suited for your real goal-based investing needs may not necessarily be 5-star rated.
 They may not be category toppers too.
 Also, a high ranking for a particular fund does not mean that it will be necessarily suitable for each and every investor.

-Another issue is that different strategies (fund’s investment strategy) or styles go out of favor and then come back after few years.
+Another issue is that different strategies (fund’s investment strategy) or styles go out of favor and then come back after a few years.
 So if you exit a fund that has dropped in rating due to their particular reasons, chances are that you will miss out when the strategy returns with all guns blazing.

 This is something that most people don’t realize when going via ‘I-only-bother-about-fund-rating’ route.